Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models: Discussion and Challenges

-Second, the field lacks robust and widely accepted evaluation frameworks to assess the faithfulness of localization and explanation methods \citep{miller2024transformer}.
-Although some benchmarks~\citep{mib2025,parrack2025benchmarking,nguyen1786probing,wu2025axbench,karvonen2025saebench} have been proposed, there remains no consensus on metrics that can determine whether an identified component truly corresponds to the underlying causal mechanism.
-This issue is particularly acute for methods that rely on surrogate or replacement models, where output-level agreement does not guarantee mechanistic fidelity.
-Importantly, the scalability constraints discussed above further exacerbate this problem.
-Because exact fine-grained causal interventions are computationally impractical, researchers must rely on approximate localization methods designed for tractability rather than optimal causal identification.
-In the absence of reliable ground truth at the mechanism level, it becomes difficult to distinguish true causal components from computationally convenient proxies, making rigorous validation and comparison of MI methods inherently challenging.

-Third, current mechanistic analyses often face a fundamental trade-off between sparsity and completeness of representation~\citep{gao2025weight,pach2025sparse}.
-Many interpretability methods, including SAEs and other sparse decomposition techniques, aim to force the model’s internal representations into a small set of monosemantic, easily interpretable components.
-By promoting sparsity, these methods can disentangle polysemantic neurons and highlight feature directions that correspond to specific concepts, making interpretation more tractable.
+\paragraph{Distributed Mechanisms vs. Localized Sparsity} Current mechanistic analyses often face a fundamental trade-off between sparsity and completeness of representation~\citep{gao2025weight,pach2025sparse}.
+Many interpretability methods aim to force the model's internal representations into a small set of monosemantic components to make interpretation tractable.
 However, aggressively enforcing sparsity may prune or obscure components that are genuinely part of the true mechanism but do not fit a sparse pattern.
-This leads to a tension: methods that induce sparsity can improve interpretability but risk overlooking distributed or “inactive” subcomponents of genuine mechanisms, while approaches that preserve dense, distributed representations may be harder to interpret systematically.
-Accounting for this trade-off, and developing evaluation metrics that balance sparsity, fidelity, and mechanistic completeness, remains an open challenge for MI.
+This leads to a tension: methods that induce sparsity can improve interpretability but risk overlooking distributed or ``inactive'' subcomponents of genuine mechanisms.
+Acknowledging scenarios where localization may be fundamentally limited, and developing metrics that balance sparsity and mechanistic completeness, remains an open challenge.